vseryakov/backendjs/README.md

 * Local jobs are executed by spawned processes
 * Supports WebSockets connections and process them with the same Express routes as HTTP requests
 * Supports several cache modes(Redis, memcached, LRU) for the database operations.
-* Supports several PUB/SUB modes of operations using nanomsg, Redis, RabbitMQ.
+* Supports several PUB/SUB modes of operations using Redis, RabbitMQ.
 * Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API.
 * ImageMagick is compiled as C++ module for in-process image scaling.
-* nanomsg interface for messaging between processes and servers.
 * REPL(command line) interface for debugging and looking into server internals.
 * Geohash based location searches supported by all databases drivers.
 * Supports push notifications for mobile devices, APN and GCM